VardhanN10/Wireless-Sensor-Network-using-Zigbee/forming-and-joining.md

 - Edit the endpoint
 - Select: `HA On/Off Switch (0x0000)`
 - Confirm component installation

+ #### Configure the endpoint for sending the sensor data

+ - In the Measurement and Sensing section enable the **Temperature Measurement** as **Client**
+ - Now Configure the attributes by enabling the reporting status

 ###  Step 4: Build and Flash